ericoporto/ags-manual-wiki/Tumbleweed_movement.md

 void Verbs.SetApproachingChar(bool enable);
 ```

 If set to true, the player walks to other chars before talking or giving items.
-This behaviour is initially defined in the guiscript, this function is used to change it during runtime.
+This behavior is initially defined in the guiscript, this function is used to change it during runtime.